 Conduct tracer tests making use of conservative and reactive compounds together with ERT measurements under diverse conditions (e.g. different river discharges and seasons) with the aim to characterize and better capture dynamics of the system; Hydrogeological tests to characterize general heterogeneity of the riparian zone and time series analyses (i.e. EC, water level, O2) to link different features and resulting reactivity.

 Data & Datasets

-Data related to Guilherme’s research project will be soon available on the UFZ Data Management Portal.
+Data related to Guilherme’s research project are available on the UFZ Data Management Portal with the keyword “ENIGMA”.

 Dissemination & Communications

 ( If you encounter issues to open the PDF documents using Chrome : please follow the Google advice : Chrome Help or use Firefox)

 EGU 2019 General Assembly, Vienna (poster): Flow dynamics and resulting reactivity in the transition zone between streams and riparian aquifers